 Site performance is such an important factor in determining usability!
 It is a terrible mistake to relegate performance concerns to the purview of the development team alone.
 It is a tired trope among developers that they have pretty but unworkable photoshop or sketch files thrown at them by clueless designers – things like infinite scrolling with complex filtering on data sets likely to number in the 10’s of thousands or even millions.
 Such designs present severe problems for developers in terms of performance, and the problem is really one of conception and not implementation.
 The designer must be aware of potential performance traps, and design the experience in such a way that the user is guided to screens that will have enhanced and snappy performance.
 This is every bit as much the responsibility of the UX designer as it is of software engineer.
-Design which ignores performance concerns can terribly impact the ability of the software engineering team to deliver performant solutions.
+Design which ignores performance concerns can severely impact the usability and delight of the user’s experience.

 There is also an intersect with this in terms of knowing where to focus your attention.
 If a screen you’re designing is going to be used by thousands or hundreds of thousands or millions of people, you want to be very careful to deliver extremely performant design on those screens.
 You’ll want to work closely with the developers to make sure what you’re designing will be able to deliver that performance.
 But if it is some kind of back-end administration screen that a handful of high-level people will use infrequently, it may not be worth the effort to be so careful as long as it is performant enough to get the job done.
 You have to use some wisdom and experience to know where to focus your efforts in this regard.

 It is important to try to understand and keep in mind that a whole group of users are going to be interacting together in the use of the system you are designing.
 Problems along these lines aren’t necessarily UX design deficiencies, they are requirements analysis deficiencies.
-But these distinctions are academic – the fact stands that if you don’t account for all the users of a system and design the solution wholistically by accounting for the UX of all of the users, your design is flawed.
+If you don’t account for all the users of a system and design the solution wholistically by accounting for the UX of all of the users, your design is flawed.
 I liken this problem to having excellent cabinetry in a house where you forgot to include a bathroom.
 It isn’t enough for individual screens to be intuitive and usable.
 The flow of information between the different kinds of system users must make intuitive sense at a structural level, or else the UX fails.